 Be sure to also read:

--- Here is an array of activities especially for those who are stressed (and not just for the elderly!)
+Creative Elderly Stress Activities -- Activities especially for those who are stressed (and not just for the elderly!)
 I really needed help with this for my Dad, so these are some of our favorites.

 Elderly Games For Fun and Function -- Elderly games are excellent for exercising those “mental muscles” and stimulating memory, focus, cognitive skills, plus relieving stress and worry.